 - Read the app help docs.
-In our App Directory, find the app you’re having an issue with and go to the Help tab to find solutions to common problems.
+In Zapier's App Directory, find the app you’re having an issue with and go to the Help tab to find solutions to common problems.

 - Find a solution in our Community.
-Browse our Community conversations for questions and answers.
+Browse the Zapier Community for questions and answers.

 HTTP status codes that begin with a 4 or 5 (401, 504, etc.) are error codes.

 Error codes between 400 and 499 are client errors, which happen when the error occurs on Zapier’s end.

 - 410 - Gone

 - 414 - URL Too Long